pskalbhav1/techWizards_Travel.io/README.md

 ### 8. geopy<br><br>
-geopy is a Python client for several popular geocoding web services. geopy makes it easy for Python developers to locate the coordinates of addresses, cities, countries, and landmarks across the globe using third-party geocoders and other data sources.<br><br>
+geopy is a Python client for several popular geocoding web services. geopy makes it easy for Python developers to locate the coordinates of addresses, cities, countries, and landmarks across the globe using third-party geocoders & other data sources.<br><br>

 <b>Installation</b>: